The University Student Design and Applied Solutions Competition (USDASC), is the first ever student design competition with a corrosion focus.

-University and military academy students will exhibit innovation, research, and applied design to solve a real world problem.
-The competition allows students the opportunity to showcase their engineering design and problem solving regardless of corrosion experience.
+University and military academy students will exhibit innovation, research, and applied design to solve this problem.
+The competition gives students a platform to showcase their engineering design and problem solving skills when presented with a corrosion-related problem they would encounter in their professional careers.

-Does your have what it takes to succeed?
+Does your team have what it takes to succeed?

 A successful team exhibits problem solving, teamwork, strategy, and resourcefulness to perform in the competition.